 As I read the situation at that point, this was a storm in a teacup.
 Some simple mistakes that were easily explained, and soon sorted.
 But as the year progressed, we never did.
 Looking back, I would recall that old line about academic politics: often intense when the stakes seem small, and the substantive issues trivial.
 Here with an echo of a Scorsese film, where someone with clout makes it known that they are “a little concerned”.

-When I learned of these “concerns” I took steps to address them as simply, quickly and openly as other parties would allow.
+When I learned of these “concerns” I took steps to address them as simply and quickly and openly as other parties would allow.
 But each path was blocked by some new complication.

 Winter came and went.
 I kept up my daily trudge to campus on trains and trams, self-siloed in light music and crime fiction.
-Once there I’d park my carcase at my desk, and get on with the day-job.
+Once there I’d park my carcass at my desk, and get on with the day-job.
 Designing test questions.
 Marking student papers.
-Helping plan for a conference in Queensland, on university service improvement and innovation.
-Preparing a presentation on student expectations, for one of the Centre’s seminars, in August.
+Helping plan a conference in Queensland, on university service improvement and innovation.
+Preparing a presentation on student expectations, for the Centre’s August seminars.
 Drafting a chapter on university management, for the Centre’s new Visions publication, in September.

 As a rule, we Australian academics are expected to “publish or perish”.
 Who knew that it could be so easy to publish and perish?